West Palm Beach Relocation & Child Custody Lawyer

 Florida Child Custody Attorney

 Divorces and separations are difficult for all parties involved, particularly if there is any type of custody dispute.
 While it is perhaps in the best interest of a child to remain in his or her primary residence and experience as little disruption in day to day life as possible, this is not always practical.
 Sometimes, one parent will need to relocate to a new location with the child in order to obtain better job prospects or educational opportunities.
 In such instances, a family court will need to approve the relocation before it can take place.
-If you are involved in a custody dispute and one of the parties may be relocating, it is important that you contact an experienced family attorney who can help explain your legal options.
+If you are involved in a custody dispute and one of the parties may be relocating, it is important that you contact an experienced West Palm Beach relocation and child custody lawyer who can help explain your legal options.

 A relocation is a change in the location of the principal residence of a custodial parent.
 If the change of location is at least 50 miles from the original residence and for at least 60 consecutive days, the custodial parent must seek the court’s approval before relocating.
 In Florida, there are two approved methods of relocation; by agreement and by petition.